Lazyb0y/foysalahamed.com/content/page/about.md

 ![Me](/images/foysal_ahamed.png)

-A university dog, major in computer science.
+A grey worm, major in computer science, software engineer [@Tiger IT Bangladesh Limited](http://www.tigerit.com/).
 I like to toss all kinds of things, love almost everything.

 This site was built in 2018.
 After more than four years of planning, I finally started this static site.
 Anyway, this is the place to share what you see and hear.